 Writing and editing are two completely separate processes, and can never function together.
 It’s like stomping on the accelerator and the brake at the same time.
 The result is annoying and smelly!

 As hard as it’s going to be to dismiss, you have to ban your “editor” from your head.
 Give yourself permission to just expel everything you’re thinking onto the paper.
 Don’t worry about spelling, grammar, punctuation, paragraphs, or anything.

 Just open the floodgates and let her rip.
 Go off on tangents.
 Repeat yourself.
 Throw out fragments and incomplete sentences and double negatives to your heart’s content.
 Just release those ideas imprisoned in that head of yours, and let them flow onto the paper.
 It really is fine.
 Honest.

 Lesson 4: Step AWAY from the computer!

-Once you’ve expunged all of these thoughts onto paper or computer, now what do you do?
+Once you’ve expunged all of these thoughts on paper or computer, now what do you do?
 You walk away.
 You shut down the computer, put the draft in a drawer, switch over to Solitaire or whatever you have to do to completely cleanse your mental palate.
-You’ve got to let all of those words ferment for awhile, while you switch gears from writer to editor.
+You’ve got to let all of those words ferment for a while, while you switch gears from writer to editor.
 Step away from the writing for at least 30 minutes, or even a couple of days.